Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 Peatlands -- Summary

-Noting that "throughout the Holocene, northern peatlands have both accumulated carbon and emitted methane," so that "their impact on climate radiative forcing has been the net of cooling (persistent CO2 uptake) and warming (persistent CH4 emission)," Frolking and Roulet (2007) further analyzed this situation by developing Holocene peatland carbon flux trajectories based on estimates of contemporary CH4 flux, total accumulated peat C, and peatland initiation dates, which they used as inputs to a simple atmospheric perturbation model to calculate the net radiative impetus for surface air temperature change.
+At least one model-based study has come to the same conclusion.
+Noting that "throughout the Holocene, northern peatlands have both accumulated carbon and emitted methane," so that "their impact on climate radiative forcing has been the net of cooling (persistent CO2 uptake) and warming (persistent CH4 emission)," Frolking and Roulet (2007) developed Holocene peatland carbon flux trajectories based on estimates of contemporary CH4 flux, total accumulated peat C, and peatland initiation dates, which they used as inputs to a simple atmospheric perturbation model to calculate the net radiative impetus for surface air temperature change.
 In doing so, the two researchers determined that the impact on the current atmosphere of northern peatland development and carbon cycling through the Holocene is a net deficit of 40-80 Pg CO2-C (~20-40 ppm of atmospheric CO2) and a net excess of ~200-400 Tg CH4 (~75-150 ppb of atmospheric CH4).

-In discussing their findings, Frolking and Roulet note that early in the Holocene, the capture of CO2 and emission of CH4 by earth's northern peatlands is likely to have produced a net warming impetus of up to +0.1 W m-2.
-Over the following eight to eleven thousand years, however, they say that earth's peatlands have been doing just the opposite, and that the current radiative forcing due to these atmospheric CO2 and CH4 perturbations represents a net cooling force on the order of -0.22 to -0.56 W m-2.
-Hence, it can be appreciated that the impetus for global cooling due to carbon sequestration by earth's peatlands historically has been -- and currently is -- significantly greater than the global warming potential produced by their emissions of methane.
+In discussing their findings, Frolking and Roulet note that early in the Holocene, the capture of CO2 and emission of CH4 by Earth's northern peatlands is likely to have produced a net warming impetus of up to +0.1 W m-2.
+Over the following eight to eleven thousand years, however, they say that Earth's peatlands have been doing just the opposite, and that the current radiative forcing due to these atmospheric CO2 and CH4 perturbations represents a net cooling force on the order of -0.22 to -0.56 W m-2, further establishing the fact that the impetus for global cooling due to carbon sequestration by Earth's peatlands historically has been -- and currently is -- significantly greater than the global warming potential produced by their emissions of methane.

-Lastly, Fenner et al. (2007) write that "peatland ecosystems are vast global repositories of organic matter, containing an estimated 455 Gt of carbon (Gorham, 1991)," and they suggest, therefore, that it is important to determine how they will likely respond to projected increases in the air's CO2 content.
-Hence, they collected intact peat monoliths -- comprised predominantly of Sphagnum (S. subnitens Russ. and Warnst.) and Festuca ovina L., with small amounts of Juncus effusus L. and Polytrichum commune Hedw. -- in perfusion systems that allowed for fine control of the water table and lateral water movements, which they maintained for approximately three years in Solardomes with atmospheric CO2 concentrations of ambient or ambient plus 235 ppm, while daily supplying the mini-ecosystems with synthetic rainwater that was comparable in volume and nutrient content to that received at the site from which the monoliths were extracted.
+Lastly, in an experimental as opposed to an historical study, Fenner et al. (2007) collected intact peat monoliths -- comprised predominantly of Sphagnum (S. subnitens Russ. and Warnst.) and Festuca ovina L., with small amounts of Juncus effusus L. and Polytrichum commune Hedw. -- in perfusion systems that allowed for fine control of the water table and lateral water movements, which they maintained for approximately three years in Solardomes with atmospheric CO2 concentrations of ambient or ambient plus 235 ppm, while daily supplying the mini-ecosystems with synthetic rainwater that was comparable in volume and nutrient content to that received at the site from which the monoliths were extracted.

 At the end of their 3-year experiment, the seven UK researchers say they found that "species composition showed a shift from a Sphagnum-dominated community to one in which vascular monocotyledonous species dominated," as S. subnitens cover declined by 39% under elevated CO2, whereas J. effusus cover increased, from less than 1% in the control perfusion systems to 40% in the systems exposed to elevated CO2.
 At the same time, they found that "aboveground plant biomass showed a substantial increase under elevated CO2 (115%, P < 0.01) as did belowground biomass (96%, P < 0.01)."
 What is more, they report that "J. effusus roots were observed to be particularly thick, deep, and extensive under elevated CO2."